KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Background

 \subsection{LLM Inference}

 When inferring a decoder-only LLM, inference proceeds in two distinct phases.
 In the prefill phase, the model takes in an input prompt, which it processes \textit{in parallel}.
 During the generation phase, the model then generates the output sequence autoregressively, meaning that each token generation is dependent on all previously generated tokens.
 As such, for small batch sizes, the generation phase of LLM inference is typically \textit{memory-bandwidth bound}, as the only available parallelism is across different sequences in a given~batch.

-Additionally, during generation, the model needs to store intermediate Key and Value activations in order to condition generations on previously generated output tokens.
+Additionally, during generation, the model needs to store intermediate Key and Value activations at each layer in order to condition generations on previously generated output tokens.
 Otherwise, we would need to recompute all prior Keys and Values at each timestep, which would be prohibitively expensive.
-For each prior token, either from the input prompt or from previously generated output tokens, we need to store the Keys and Values at each layer in order to use these activations when generating future tokens.
 These stored activations are referred to as the \emph{Key-Value (KV) cache}.
 Throughout this paper, we will capitalize Key and Value to distinguish when we are referring to the KV cache tensors.
-Assuming a model with $n$ layers and $h$ attention heads with dimension $d$, the KV cache size for batch size $b$ and sequence length $l$ is $2\cdot n\cdot h\cdot d\cdot b\cdot l$, meaning that it grows linearly with both batch size and sequence length.
+Assuming a model with $n$ layers and $h$ attention heads with dimension $d$ that is stored using $e$ bytes per element, the KV cache size for batch size $b$ and sequence length $l$ is $2\cdot n\cdot h\cdot d\cdot e\cdot b\cdot l$, meaning that it grows linearly with both batch size and sequence length.
 As shown in~\tref{tab:actsize}, the KV cache becomes the dominant contributor to memory consumption for longer sequence lengths and larger batch sizes.
 Note that since each sequence in batched inference depends on separate past context, there is no available batch-level parallelism when loading the cached Keys and Values for their respective computations in batched inference.
 KV cache loading is therefore always \textit{memory-bandwidth bound}.
 This motivates pursuing methods to optimally compress the KV cache, even at the expense of a more complex dequantization process.